 The success of a business stands on its sales funnel strategies.
 Without proper planning, long-term prosperity is hard to maintain.
-This is where the importance of your sales funnel comes to the front of the line.
+This is where your sales funnel success comes to the front of the line.

 Now, what is it?
 Simply put, a sales funnel or sales process is the planned strategy narrowed and tested by analytical sorting for converting business leads into paying customers.

 But the hard truth is that 68% of B2B organizations have failed to identify their sales funnel.
 This is the reason most new businesses fall apart after a short time.